ASSERT-KTH/sorald/docs/HANDLED_RULES.md

 #### Synchronization should not be based on Strings or boxed primitives ([Sonar Rule 1860](https://rules.sonarsource.com/java/RSPEC-1860))

-Objects which are pooled, such as Strings or boxed primitives and potentially reused should not be used for synchronization, since that can cause deadlocks.
+Objects which are pooled, such as Strings or boxed primitives, and potentially reused should not be used for synchronization, since they can cause deadlocks.
 The transformation will do the following.
-If the lock is a field of the current class where the synchronization block is in, then it will simply adding a new field as an Object lock.
-If the lock is obtained from another object through the get method, it will add a new field for the new object lock and a new method return the object.
+If the lock is a field of the current class where the synchronization block is in, then it will simply add a new field as an `Object` lock.
+If the lock is obtained from another object through the `get` method, it will add a new field for the new `Object` lock and a new method to get the object.

 Example:
 ```diff